 After seeing so many beautiful quilt coats from Julie O’Rourke and Sea, I needed to jump on the bandwagon and sew my own.

-The trouble with living in New Zealand is that finding a pre-loved vintage quilt is next to impossible.
+The trouble with where I live is that finding a pre-loved vintage quilt is next to impossible.
 If you live in an area where vintage quilts are accessible, consider purchasing one to make your jacket if you don’t want to spend hours quilting.
-Some great places to look are eBay, Depop, and Facebook marketplace.
+Some great places to look are eBay, Depop, and Facebook Marketplace.

 If you are new to sewing, here are some helpful sewing articles to help you get started: